eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

   - However, it’s not included in the information architecture updates.
 - [MOVE & REFACTOR PAGE] Set up Development Environment
   - Consolidate the pages [Getting the Source Code](https://eslint.org/docs/latest/developer-guide/source-code) and [Set up a Development Environment](https://eslint.org/docs/latest/developer-guide/development-environment)
   - Getting the source code is basically just a step in the process of setting up the development environment.
-Therefore, these two pages should be consolidated
+Therefore, these two pages should be consolidated.
   - Also the Directory Structure section on the [Getting the Source Code](https://eslint.org/docs/latest/developer-guide/source-code#directory-structure) page should be moved toward the bottom of the new Set up a Development Environment page.
 - [MOVE & RENAME PAGE] Work on Issues
   - Current page: [Working on Issues](https://eslint.org/docs/latest/developer-guide/contributing/working-on-issues)